-12.10.2 External Communications
+14.10.3 External Communications

-The primary responsibility for distributing information and updates to the general public, news and media outlets resides with the PIO and the Corporate Communications team.
+The primary responsibility for distributing information and updates to the general public, and media outlets resides with the PIO and the Corporate Communications team.
 Prior to a storm or predicted emergency situation, messaging is focused on alerting customers and the general public of the approaching threat, so they are aware that electrical outages may occur, and to allow them as much advance warning, as possible, to prepare.

-Safety tips, PSEG Long Island contact information, updates, restoration priorities, crew availability, and general and local ETRs flow out quickly and consistently to the general public and customers through press releases, press briefings, website updates, e-mail blasts, and social media updates on Facebook, Twitter, and YouTube.
+Safety tips, PSEG Long Island contact information, updates, restoration priorities, crew availability, and general and local ETRs flow out quickly and consistently to the general public and customers through press releases, press briefings, website updates, e-mail blasts, and social media updates.

 The CAC also plays a primary role as the central point of contact for inbound calls coming from the public, residential and commercial customers, police, fire and other public safety organizations, and municipal and elected officials.
-The CAC team ensures that the IVR system and HVCA are updated throughout each day if there is any detailed information from Corporate Communications that would supersede the readily available data the customer receives on their job specific restoration data.
+The Workforce Management Coordinator ensures that the IVR system and HVCA are updated throughout each day if there is any detailed information from Corporate Communications that would supersede the readily available data the customer receives on their job specific restoration data.
 They also support the outbound dialer messaging for outreach to LSE, Managed Accounts, and Critical Facilities customers.

-Press releases, briefings, Storm Center updates, and/or e-mails are issued by the Corporate Communications and Marketing teams.
+Press releases, briefings, website updates, and/or e-mails are issued by the Corporate Communications and Marketing teams.
+Message content will be determined by the Public Information Officer and Corporate Communications Manager.
 Messages will contain some of the following types of information, appropriate to the type of platform, time and circumstances when issued:

-- Safety tips - Type and anticipated severity of storm - · Geographic areas likely to be impacted, by regions and counties - Preparedness messages for LSE customers - · Public service messages and pre- and post-event warnings - These messages and warnings allow for all constituents to be prepared for potential power outages, and how to handle them in the safest manner possible - · Number of crews activated or anticipated - How to report an outage, check for outage status, and note estimated time of restoration - Notifications of dangerous situations identified in the course of restoration operations, details of the storm, and damage occurring or occurred with area specific restoration information - Notification of special circumstances affecting restoration efforts, including flooding, travel restrictions, evacuation orders, etc. - Updates on crew assignments, mutual aid support, and other resources allocated or requested to ensure safe and prompt restoration - Other key information that may be valuable to the public for planning purposes - Social media links/handles - Affected number of customers - Affected geographical areas in the service territory - Dry ice/bottled water distribution locations - Shelter information when provided by the municipalities
+- Safety tips

+- Type and anticipated severity of storm

+- Geographic areas likely to be impacted, by regions and counties

+- Preparedness messages for LSE customers - Public service messages and pre- and post-event warnings - These messages and warnings allow for all constituents to be prepared for potential power outages, and how to handle them in the safest manner possible - · Number of crews activated or anticipated - How to report an outage, check for outage status, and note estimated time of restoration - Notifications of dangerous situations identified in the course of restoration operations, details of the storm, and damage occurring or occurred with area specific restoration information - Restoration Strategy for remaining customers without power - Notification of special circumstances affecting restoration efforts, including flooding, travel restrictions, evacuation orders, etc. - Updates on crew assignments, mutual aid support, and other resources allocated or requested to ensure safe and prompt restoration - Other key information that may be valuable to the public for planning purposes - Social media links/handles - Affected number of customers - Affected geographical areas in the service territory - Dry ice/bottled water distribution locations - Shelter information when provided by the municipalities - PSEG Long Island contact information - PSEG Long Island website address - How to report an outage by multiple applications